 In 1996, we adopted an Employee Stock Purchase Plan, which was subsequently amended and restated in 2015.
 We refer to the Employee Stock Purchase Plan, as amended and restated, as the US ESPP, and the Employee Stock Purchase Plan (Non-U.S. Employees), as the ROW ESPP, and together with the US ESPP, as the "ESPPs".
-The ESPPs permit our full-time employees (and full-time employees of some of our subsidiaries) to purchase ordinary shares through payroll deductions.
-As of December 31, 2015, 5,523,283 ordinary shares had been issued under the ESPP.
+The ESPPs permit full time employees and employees employed on a part-time employment basis of 80% or more (as well as employees of some of our subsidiaries) to purchase ordinary shares through payroll deductions.